Taking a back-up of your site with UpdraftPlus

 Taking a back-up

-Once installed and activated, you’ll find the plugin by hovering over Settings in the WordPress menu system.
-It’ll be in the pop-up menu that appears.
+Once installed and activated, you’ll find the plugin in the WordPress menu system in the left-hand column.

 To take a back-up right away, click on Backup Now.
 You’ll get a pop-up with some options.
 I’d select the following: